landian60/landian60.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
 My name is Guanming Liu, a master student from **Tongji University**, majoring in computer science and technology.
-My research interests primarily focus on **Generative Models**, particularly in the topic of Context-aware Personalization, Reasoning LLMs, GAN/Diffusion, Multi-modal Learning and Neural Representation.
+My research interests primarily focus on **Generative Models** (Reasoning LLMs, GAN/Diffusion and Neural Representation) and **Multimodal Learning** (Context-aware Personalization, Model Evaluation, HCI).

 News
 ======